-Wetlands are designated the beneficial use of fish and wildlife propagation, recreation, and stock watering waters, which provides protection under existing narrative and numeric water quality standards and are specifically protected as waters of the state under ARSD 74:51:01:11.
+Wetlands are designated the beneficial use of fish and wildlife propagation, recreation and stock watering waters, which provides protection under existing narrative and numeric water quality standards and are specifically protected as waters of the state under ARSD 74:51:01:11.

 The USACE is responsible for the control of activities that place fill material in wetlands.
 The USACE authority stems from Section 404 of the CWA.
 For purposes of Federal 404 identification and delineation, wetlands must have each of the following three attributes: (1) at least periodically, the land supports predominantly hydrophytes, (2) the substrate is predominantly hydric soil, and (3) the substrate is saturated with water or covered by shallow water at some time during the growing season of each year.
 Before issuing a 404 permit, the USACE issues a public notice, taking into consideration the comments of the EPA, GF&P, DANR, NRCS, USFWS, other resource agencies, and the general public.
 Construction projects involving wetlands must receive certification from DANR under Section 401 of the CWA to certify the action will not violate South Dakota Surface Water Quality Standards.
 DANR regulates the discharge of pollutants from point sources to wetlands under the Surface Water Discharge permitting program.
-Currently, per ARSD 74:51:01:11, wetlands may not be filled without a federal 402 or 404 permit, even if the wetland is not under federal jurisdiction.

 The USFWS and private entities, such as Ducks Unlimited, work to protect and preserve wetland resources in South Dakota.
 An estimated 700 USFWS Waterfowl Production Areas covering about 183,000 acres of uplands and wetlands were purchased by South Dakota prior to 1994 (Johnson and Higgins 1997).
 The USFWS also obtained easements on an estimated 613,000 acres of eastern South Dakota wetlands.
 Approximately 51,000 acres of wetlands are currently owned by GF&P and managed as State Game Production Areas and Public Shooting Areas.
-Many organizations, including the Forest Service, Bureau of Land Management, School and

-Public Lands, cities, counties, and other private entities, continue to purchase, obtain easements, and manage wetland habitats for the purpose of preservation.
+Many organizations, including the Forest Service, Bureau of Land Management, School and Public Lands, cities, counties, and other private entities, continue to purchase, obtain easements, and manage wetland habitats for the purpose of preservation.